Getting Started with Azure Site Recovery: On-Premises to On-Premises Protection

-On the Quick Start page, click Download Provider to obtain the Provider installation .exe file.
-Run this file on the VMM server to begin Provider Setup.
+On the Quick Start page, click Download Provider to obtain the latest version of the Provider installation file.

-On the VMM Server page, specify a friendly name for the VMM server.
-This name is used to identify the server in the Hyper-V Recovery Manager console.
+- Specify a friendly name for the VMM server.
+This name is used to identify the server in the Azure Site Recovery console.

-Select Synchronize cloud data with the vault to synchronize the data on all private clouds located on the VMM server with the Hyper-V Recovery Manager vault.
+- Select Synchronize cloud metadata with the vault to synchronize information about VMM clouds with Azure Site Recovery vault.
 This action only needs to happen once on each server.
 If you don't want to synchronize all clouds, you can publish each cloud individually to synchronize it, before you configure cloud protection settings.